 Oh, and it’s a Shane Black film.

-Kiss Kiss Bang Bang: Oh, hello there Shane Black.
+Oh, hello there, Director Shane Black.
 Nice of you to drop in again.
-Obsessed much? 🙂
+Obsessed with Christmas much? 🙂

 I love this whole segment:

-Mean Girls: This one requires a bit of fudging, since it takes place over the course of a whole school year.
+This one requires a bit of fudging, since it takes place over the course of a whole school year.
 But the Christmas segment is fun and memorable: the Plastics don sexy Santa dresses and sing Jingle Bell Rock.
 It’s so fetch.
-You know, I’m going to just give you a link so you can watch it:

 There you have it.
 I know there’s a lot more, like Edward Scissorhands and possibly Batman Returns.
 Let me know your favorite and what I missed in the comments below.
 Do you think these qualify as Christmas movies?